nclaeys/fluent-bit-go-azure/README.md

 ## Getting started

+### All in one script

+Make sure Azure CLI is installed and you are logged in.

 ### Setting up the necessary Azure infrastructure

 1. Create a custom fluentbit table in your log analytics workspace.